 Beginners often find it confusing that they have to create say a Form class and then an instance of the class.
 It's perfectly logical but it can be messy with lots of extra confusing names and it's certainly not the way VB 6 did it!

-Now you can create and work with a form without the need for the me keyword or instantiation.
+Eventually VB .NET got back to the VB 6 way of doing things so that you can create and work with a form without the need for the me keyword or instantiation.

 For example, if you have created a new class called Form1 you can refer to it using statements like